 BIA-ALCL

-In light of the link between textured implants and BIA-ALCL, they have been taken off the market.
-Personally, I now only use smooth implants, and they’ve been my predominate implant of choice throughout my career.
-If you currently have textured implants and are not experiencing any changes such as swelling or pain, you do not need to have them removed.
-Some patients decide to do so for their own peace of mind, and I support any patient’s personal choice.
-The important thing to keep in mind if you have breast implants is to pay attention to any changes in the look and feel of your breasts, and to make certain that you see your breast surgeon annually to have them examined even if you feel fine.
+Some patients decide to do so for their peace of mind, and I support any patient’s personal choice.
+The important thing to keep in mind if you have breast implants Boston is to pay attention to any changes in the look and feel of your breasts and to make certain that you see your breast surgeon annually to have them examined, even if you feel fine.

 What is ASPS Doing About BII?